 - Arpeggio's blimp.
 Giant rotating propeller blades, electrical hazards, and the ever-present danger of falling off the edge, but no safety railings anywhere.

 - Nobody Poops: Averted.
-There are outhouses in the second stage that takes place in Canada, some of which are occupied.
+There are outhouses in episode 7, some of which are occupied.
 If you stand close to one that's full, you can even hear the guard inside grunting.

 - Pet the Dog: Carmelita has a black-and-white view of the world and sees all criminals as the same.
 But when she briefly captures Murray, she is shown to be respectful to him and considerate of his needs.

 - Playing Both Sides: In Episode 5, much of the Cooper Gang's activities involve subtly escalating the war between Neyla and the Contessa to help the Gang without letting either know the Gang's responsible.

 - Priceless Paperweight: While the rest of the Clockwerk parts are being used for nefarious purposes, Rajan just puts the Wings on display in his personal throne room.
 He throws a ball specifically to show them off.

 - Prison Level: "Jailbreak" is the fourth episode of the game where Bentley must rescue Sly and Murray from a prison in Prague run by The Contessa.